BenjaminTuckerInstitute/Liberty/3/21/liberty.md

 The editor bus evidently noticed this.
 He has, therefore, proceeded, in a manner all his own, to clear up this later and by no means least important factor in the business in hand,— concerning which we shall have somewhat to say at another time.

-Giving attention, on this occasion, principally to the senator, we are left to discover his probable opinions as to the method by which the “little squeak" is to be stopped, from the tenor of his remarks announcing it.
+Giving attention, on this occasion, principally to the senator, we are left to discover his probable opinions as to the method by which the “little squeak” is to be stopped, from the tenor of his remarks announcing it.

 He was addressing merchants, manufacturers, capitalists.
 He says in substance: “Gentlemen, we [you] who employ those who furnish the muscle and toil that give vigor and success to our enterprises are not quite secure in our position.
 In fact, there is a great agitation against us.
 Of course much of it, most of it, is wild and violent and wicked.
 But still it must have at least a small basis of truth and justice to stand upon; else it could not exist.
 The discontent would not be so general.
 Now, we must look to it.
 This discontent must be allayed.
 Labor must be conciliated, or capital will go up in an explosion.”